Confusion over timings prevails on Day 1 of relaxation in Ludhiana

 Deputy commissioner Pradeep Agrawal said that residents were seen moving on city roads even after 11 am on Thursday but from now on, strict would be taken against such violators.
 Agrawal said that shops selling essential commodities, the owners of which have already got passes for home delivery, have been allowed to do counter sales from 7am and 11am.
 Residents can commute only on foot during the relaxation period (7am to11am).

-Shopkeepers can carry out doorstep delivery from 11am to 7pm but no counter sale would be allowed after 11 am.
-Wholesale shops can open after 11 am and operate till 7pm.
+Shopkeepers can carry out doorstep delivery from 11am to 7pm and wholesale shops can also open after 11 am and operate till 7pm.